 Mostly a love goddess and fertility goddess, but also is connected to bloodthirst, as Odin made her the commander of Valkyries and the goddess of magic and witches.
 Along with Freyr, her twin brother, she is a fertility goddess.
 Also the patron of warrioresses and witches.
 Her name is the origin for the word for "lady" in several Germanic languages.
 In Scandinavia, Friday is named after her (Fredag)

 Freya's brother; they were both part of the Vanir, the other group of gods opposing the Aesir, until they ended up being hostages as part of a truce alongside their father Njord.
-A god of fertility and sex, generally more benevolent than his sister, and ultimately dies in Ragnarok as he gave up his magic sword for the love of a giantess.
+A god of fertility and sex, generally more benevolent than his sister, who ultimately dies in Ragnarok as he gave up his magic sword for the love of a giantess.
 His name means "lord".

 Alternate Mythology Equivalent: To Apollo; both are sun related gods associated with sexuality, and are not the only light related deities in their pantheon (the situation of replacement in the written myths is actually inverse: Apollo replaced Helios as the sun god, while Baldr replaced Freyr as a light god).